28 Years Ago: Garth Brooks Releases His Debut Album

 Twenty-seven years ago today (April 12, 1989), neither Garth Brooks nor anyone else could have anticipated how much the music world was about to change.
 It was on this day that the singer released his self-titled debut album, marking the beginning of one of the most successful country music careers of all time.

 At the time of Garth Brooks‘ release, the Oklahoma native was already storming up the charts with the record’s first single, “Much Too Young (to Feel This Damn Old),” which became his first Top 10 hit.
-His freshman disc spawned three more Top 10 singles, including the follow-up single, “If Tomorrow Never Comes,” which became Brooks’ first No. 1 hit.
+His freshman disc spawned three more Top 10 singles, including his second single, “If Tomorrow Never Comes,” which became Brooks’ first No. 1 hit.

 Brooks, who co-wrote five of the 10 songs on the album, admits that he had no idea how much his life would be affected by his freshman project.

 “[I was] definitely scared to death,” he acknowledges.
 “I thought the album was very, very innocent.
 And I gotta be truthful with you, every time I hear those songs off the radio or off the album itself, or even when we play them live, I really get that same kind of scared feeling that I had way back in 1988 and 1989.”